doojin88/leo-toy-webchat-kafka/README.md

 # leo-toy-webchat-kafka

 ## Purpose
-broadcast kafka streams to clients connected using websocket.
+Learn how to broadcast kafka streams to clients connected by websocket.

 ## Related programs
 - spring boot